druid628/exacttarget/README.md

 **Uses:** EtBaseClass.php<br>
 **Version:** 1.1<br>

 This is a fork of [Micah Breedlove's Exact Target bundle](https://github.com/druid628/exacttarget) and builds on his work to add Data Extension functionality and a few other features.
-Much credit is due to him for this bundle!!
+Much credit is due to him for this bundle!

 General
 ----------